Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 **Please note** that this assumes that you have `Docker` installed on your Windows or Mac development machine.

-Once the .NET soultion is built, we can generate the `Docker` images for each Function App:
+Once the .NET soultion is built, we can generate the `Docker` images for each function app:

 ```
 docker build -t rideshare-drivers:v1 -f dockerfiles/drivers .